se802/FuseFileSystemBoC/plot_metadata/README.MD

     ```bash
     # Install the necessary Python packages
     pip install psutil matplotlib
+    # Increase the number of open file descriptors supported by the system
+    ulimit -n 30000
     ```

 2. Ensure that FIO (Flexible I/O Tester) is installed on your system.
 You can download and install it from [https://fio.github.io/fio/](https://fio.github.io/fio/).